nimma123/SampleApp-OpenID-Oauth-Java/README.md

 Welcome to the Intuit OAuth1/OpenID Java Sample App.

-This sample app is meant to provide working examples of how to integrate the OAuth1 and OpenID services without Intuit's SDK.
+This sample app is meant to provide working examples of how to integrate the OAuth and OpenID services without Intuit's SDK.
 Specifically, this sample application demonstrates the following:

 1. Implementing OpenID to allow customers to sign in with Intuit Account
 2. Implementing OAuth to connect an application to a customer's QuickBooks Online company.